Louiskok888/My-Food-Recipe/README.md

-# Food-Recipe
+# My-Food-Recipe
-### An apps to help you to browse for the recipe that you want to cook! - Second Project
+### A friendly user app to help you to browse for the recipe that you want to cook! - Second Project
 &nbsp;
 # Description (how to use)
 ### > Type a food name such as "noodle", "pasta" or "rice" into the search box.